Domina (video game)

 Domina is a gladiator simulation video game developed by Bignic and released into early access through Steam on April 3, 2017.
 In the game, the player takes on the role of a woman who must manage her father's ludus and train gladiators in order to restore its reputation.

 On September 2, 2022, Domina was removed from sale on Steam following several comments made by the developer in the game's update notes, which were interpreted as transphobic.
-Since September 5, the game has been available for purchase on Gumroad.)

 Gameplay

 Domina features both real-time combat and gladiator management, where the player can train and purchase new armor and weaponry.
 During fights, the player can control a single gladiator in order to combat hostile, AI-controlled opponents.

 Reception

 Eurogamer Italia's Davide Pessach gave the game 8 out of 10, stating that "the experience is really fun".
 Nate Crowley of Rock Paper Shotgun called the game "ultra-brutal" and mentioned "wild balance issues", but concluded by praising the soundtrack, calling it "fucking spectacular".
 PC Gamer's Christopher Livingstone also praised the game, calling it "a lot of fun" but criticized the AI of allied gladiators.